tandrewnichols/indeed/README.md

 }
 ```

 Chainable methods are evaluated left to right, with no grouping, but with order.
-In other words, firstCondition/secondCondition are evaluated, and then the result with the thirdCondition.
+In other words, in the example above `a` and `b` are evaluated first, and then the result is `or`'d with c.
 So this example is equivalent to

 ```javascript
 if (a && b || c)